matrix-org/matrix-spec-proposals/proposals/3547-appservice-global-read.md

-# MSC3547: Allow appservice bot user to read any rooms the appserice is part of
+# MSC3547: Allow appservice bot user to read any rooms the appservice is part of

 Currently if an appservice wants to read information about a room (say, request an event via `/_matrix/client/r0/rooms/$room/event/$foo`), it needs to know which of it's users are present in that room in order to request it.
 In most cases, the